 - a.
-Law: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek WHW); - Rules and Guidelines (R&G): the rules, guidelines and instructions of the Examination Board as referred to in Article 7.12b of the law: - c.
+Law: the Dutch Higher Education and Research Act (Wet op het hoger onderwijs en wetenschappelijk onderzoek WHW); - b.
+Rules and Guidelines (R&G): the rules, guidelines and instructions of the Examination Board as referred to in Article 7.12b of the law; - c.
 MScIM curriculum: the total of programme components qualifying for the final exam; - d.
-Programme component: a bundling of examinations with a designated function and meaning within the MScIM curriculum; - e.
-Course: an instruction given under the authority of a member of the academic staff; each course is concluded with an examination; - f.
-Final exam: the total assessment of the performance of the student for separate examination parts of the programme, as referred to in article 7.10 of the law: - g.
+Programme component: a bundling of examinations with a designated function and meaning within the MScIM curriculum; e.
+Course: an instruction given under the authority of a member of the academic staff; each course is concluded with an - examination; f.
+Final exam: the total assessment of the performance of the student for separate examination parts of the programme, a - f.
+Final exam: the total assessment of the performance of the student for separate examination parts of the programme, as referred to in article 7.10 of the law; - g.
 Examination: every course will be assessed by an examination.
 Each examination includes an investigation into the knowledge, insight and skills of the student, as well as the appraisal of the results of that investigation.
 An examination may consist of more than one test; - h.
-Test. a test may be: - A written test (i.e. a plenary test, open or closed book with open or multiple choice questions); - An individual assignment (i.e. a case or a thesis); - A group assignment (i.e. a team assignment); - An oral test; - A presentation; - A practical exercise; - A research or consultancy project; - An excursion or study trip; - An internship; - Participation performance; - i.
+Test: a test may be: - A written test (i.e. a plenary test, open or closed book with open or multiple choice questions); - An individual assignment (i.e. a case or a thesis); - A group assignment (i.e. a team assignment); - An oral test; - A presentation; - A practical exercise; - A research or consultancy project; - An excursion or study trip; - An internship; - Participation performance; - i.
 ECTS: abbreviation of "European Credit Transfer System".
 One ects represents 28 hours of study; - j.
 Student: a person who is enrolled in to the university and admitted to the degree programme pursuing the study and/or taking part in the examinations of the programme; for the further application of these regulations, this designation also applies to an enrolled 'extraneus'; - k.
 Examination Board: the board referred to in Article 7.12 of the law for supervising the examinations and organization and coordination of the examinations of the programme; - I. Academic year: the academic year runs from 1 September to the following 31 August (inclusive); - m.
 Dean of the MScIM degree; the person who is responsible for the degree programme; - n.
 Dean: head of the Rotterdam School of Management, Erasmus University; - o.
 Academic Director: the person who is responsible for a specific master programme; - p.
 School: Rotterdam School of Management, Erasmus University; - q.
-Academic personnel: - the members of the academic staff of the School, - the trainee research assistants (PhD candidates) of the School, - the other academic personnel; - Academic staff: - the full professors, - the associate professors of the School, - the assistant professors of the School; - s.
-Teaching team: the members of the academic staff and the academic lecturers teaching courses within the degree programme.
+Academic personnel: - the members of the academic staff of the School, - the trainee research assistants (PhD candidates) of the School, - the other academic personnel; - Academic staff: